Harvard University, John F. Kennedy School of Government

-The Initiative on History and Public Policy at Harvard Kennedy School, based at the Ash Center for Democratic Governance and Innovation, will award one post-doctoral fellowship for the 2017-18 academic year.
+The Initiative on History and Public Policy at Harvard Kennedy School, based at the Ash Center for Democratic Governance and Innovation, will award its inaugural post-doctoral fellowship for the 2016-17 academic year.

 The Roy and Lila Ash Center for Democratic Governance and Innovation at Harvard Kennedy School strives to make the world a better place by advancing excellence and innovation in governance and public policy through research, education, and public discussion.
 By training the very best leaders, developing powerful new ideas, and disseminating innovative solutions and institutional reforms, the Center’s goal is to meet the profound challenges facing the world’s citizens.

-Applicants should submit a cover letter, a 1-2 page research proposal, and a CV online here, and arrange to have two letters of recommendation sent to Ashley Davis at firstname.lastname@example.org, either directly or via interfolio.
-Candidates may also be asked for a writing sample and additional materials.
-Applications and letters of recommendation are due by January 17, 2017.
+Applicants should include a cover letter, a 1-2 page research proposal, and a CV, and should arrange to have two referees submit letters of recommendation online here.
+Candidates may be asked for a writing sample and additional materials.

-Please email any inquiries to Ashley Davis at email@example.com.
+Please email any inquiries to Hannah Hilligoss, Research and Program Assistant at the Ash Center, at Hannah_Hilligoss@hks.harvard.edu.